belle2/basf2/svd/doc/index.rst

 .. _svdtb:

-* information of the arrival of the trigger signal with respect to the SVD time reference frame, used to express the hit time in the trigger time-reference frame.
+* information of the arrival of the trigger signal with respect to the SVD time-reference frame, used to express the hit time in the trigger time-reference frame.
 In particular, the ``TriggerBin`` is stored in the raw data and is the quarter of the APV clock in which the L1 trigger was received.

 * additional information on the acquisition mode, data format, ...